vX-KBM/Infinite-Procedural-Generation-Python/README.md

 # Infinite Procedural Generation Python
-Generates all the possible variants
+Generates all the possible variants and saves them to txt files.
+Splits files each 1.000.000 lines.

 Dependencies: sty (pip install sty)